Thawnder/CPP-Modules/README.md

 Introduction to the basics of C++ programming language, including data types, variables, operators, control structures, and functions.

 ### Module 01 - Memory Allocation (100/100)
-Exploration of memory allocation in C++, covering stack vs. heap memory and dynamic memory allocation with `new` and `delete`.
+Exploration of memory allocation, covering stack vs. heap memory and dynamic memory allocation with `new` and `delete`.

 ### Module 02 - Classes (100/100)
 Introduction to classes and object-oriented programming (OOP) concepts, including encapsulation, inheritance, polymorphism, constructors, and destructors.

 ### Module 03 - Inheritance (100/100)
-Deep dive into inheritance in C++, covering single inheritance, multiple inheritance, virtual inheritance, and the use of access specifiers.
+Deep dive into inheritance, covering single inheritance, multiple inheritance, virtual inheritance, and the use of access specifiers.

 ### Module 04 - Subtype Polymorphism (100/100)
 Understanding subtype polymorphism through virtual functions, pure virtual functions, abstract classes, and dynamic polymorphism using pointers and references.